The cost to dive is;

 The nomination dive gives potential new members an opportunity to try the boat and see what the UEC is about and then to decide if they would like to join.

 Dive bookings can be made through the website or you can contact our Dive Coordinator email@example.com, to book onto the dive.
 The dive will be confirmed by SMS or Email the evening beforehand.

 Payment for the nomination fee is taken on the boat on the day of your nomination dive in cash.
 Members are able to pay EFT or cash for their boat diving.

 The club owns a 12m purpose built aluminum dive boat.
 It can take fourteen divers comfortably and is fully equipped with all the appropriate safety equipment (Oxygen, Defibrillator, EPIRB, First Aid Kit, Flares etc.), rescue dingy, cabin, shower and toilet.
 At the rear there is an excellent dive platform with steps for easy exit from the water.

 Please note that for the comfort and safety of other divers and the crew the boat is designated a No Smoking environment.

-The boat departs from the loading jetty at Port Coogee Marina at 8.00am sharp departure.
+The boat loads at the loading jetty at Port Coogee Marina at 7:45am for an 8.00am sharp departure.
 We usually return between 3 and 4pm depending on dive sites visited.

 Diving is on alternate Saturdays and Sundays and a full calendar of dives can be found on the UEC website http://www.uecwa.com.au/